 Mental health monitoring

-Psychiatrists often “prescribe” journaling, and many people also enjoy writing a diary to splash out or analyze emotions and thoughts, so app journals are a handy solution.
-Mood journals can be textual and in video and audio formats; users can also draw in the app.
-Enable sharing these materials with a specialist or caregiver in the app or via another platform.
+Psychiatrists often “prescribe” journaling, and many people enjoy writing a diary to splash out or analyze emotions and thoughts.
+App journals can be textual and in video and audio formats; users might also draw in the app.
+Enable sharing these materials with a specialist or caregiver.

 It may be reasonable to establish daily check-ups with general questions, questions specific to each disorder, symptoms, or goal, and a section for comments.
 The app can store these check-ups over time to track the dynamics and even predict changes in a patient’s well-being.